-- Stand on your good leg holding onto something solid. - With your operated leg roll the ball sideways and back, and round in circles, both clockwise and anti-clockwise. - Do 10 in each direction.
+- Stand on your good leg holding onto something solid. - With your TKR leg roll the ball sideways and back, and round in circles, both clockwise and anti-clockwise. - Do 10 in each direction.

+If the wound has healed fully you can now start swimming if you wish.
+It is best to use front crawl or backstroke kick as breaststroke kick is likely to be too uncomfortable.
+Breaststroke kick can be attempted after 6 weeks or when the inflammatory pain has settled completely.
 Continue with the exercises you find most beneficial.
 It is important to continue some form of exercise to get the most out your new knee.
 This can be swimming, walking, or cycling.
-You may also return to the gym, but it is important to get a personalised program developed by someone who understands the limitations of your new knee.
+You may also return to the gym, but it is important to get a personalised programme developed by someone who understands the limitations of your new knee.